tyeknapp2/MathResearch2019/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Discussing politics- redirect that to twitter please
+* Discussing politics - redirect that to twitter please

 ## Our Responsibilities